landlab/landlab/docs/model_grid.rst

 velocity) at junctions.
 This approach is sometimes referred to as a staggered-grid scheme.
 It lends itself naturally to finite-volume methods, in which one computes fluxes of mass, momentum, or energy across cell faces, and maintains conservation of mass within cells.
+(In the spring 2015 version of Lanlab, there are no supporting functions for the use of junctions.)

 Notice that the links also enclose a set of polygons that are offset from the cells.
 These secondary polygons are known as *patches* (:ref:`Figure 1,